• Skip to primary navigation

 • Tips

-Lox Deviled Eggs
+Smoked Salmon (Lox) Deviled Eggs

-June 22, 2016 By Joe 6 Comments
+June 22, 2016 By Joe Boyle 6 Comments

-124 shares
+365 shares

 • Facebook

-Jump to Recipe Print Recipe
+Jump to Recipe

 Mary Jo and I are staying with our daughter Amy for the summer and Amy has chickens!
 5 laying chickens as a matter of fact, so fresh eggs are plentiful.
-Recreating this delicious appetizer was naturally on my to-do list.
+Creating this delicious appetizer was naturally on my to-do list.

 Fresh eggs.
 Right off the farm.

-Lox Deviled Eggs
+Smoked Salmon Deviled Eggs

-Hot smoked salmon is processed like smoked meat in a 250°F atmosphere.
+Hot-smoked salmon is processed like smoked meat in a 250°F atmosphere.
 It becomes firm and flaky and has a drier texture.
 The smoke flavor is very pronounced.
-It also can be heavily seasoned.
+It can also be heavily seasoned.

 Smoked salmon package.

-Before I started this recipe, I asked Mary Jo how she usually makes deviled eggs.
+Before I developed this recipe, I asked Mary Jo how she usually makes deviled eggs.
 She said that she usually doesn’t measure anything, just mixes it up until it tastes good.
-Alright…I mixed everything up, (but I did measure), then added a few twists to ensure a unique flavor.
-I must admit, they really taste good.
-Smokey salmon flavor with salty capers and tart onion.
-Perfect appetizer for any time of year.
+Alright…I mixed everything up (but I did measure), then added a few additional tweaks to ensure a unique flavor.

 • Classic deviled eggs recipe